PrefectHQ/prefect/docs/contributing/style.md

 Sometimes, imports are slow.
 We'd like to keep the `prefect` module import times fast.
 In these cases, we can lazily import the slow module by deferring import to the relevant function body.
 For modules that are consumed by many functions, the pattern used for optional requirements may be used instead.

-#### Command line interface (CLI) output messages
+## Command line interface (CLI) output messages

-Upon executing a command that create things, the output message should offer:
+Upon executing a command that creates an object, the output message should offer the following:
-- a short description on what the command just did
+- A short description of what the command just did.
-- next steps, like the next command to run, if applicable
+- Next steps, like the next command to run, if applicable.
-- other relevant, pre-formatted commands that can be copy + pasted
+- Other relevant, pre-formatted commands that can be copied and pasted, if applicable.
-- a new line before the first line and after the last line
+- A new line before the first line and after the last line.

 Example:
 ```bash